Quantum Phases from Competing Van der Waals and Dipole-Dipole Interactions of Rydberg Atoms

 \textit{Conclusion and outlook.\textemdash} Many-body systems with interactions operating over different length scales host a wide range of phenomena in nature.
 This work promotes the quantum simulation of such phenomena using Rydberg atoms where the interplay between vdW and dipolar interactions provide a long-range dimerized Hubbard model.
-The ground state phase diagram of this model is characteristically distinct from conventional models highlighting the benefit of studying short- and long-range interactions together.
-Future works utilizing Rydberg simulators to probe emerging quantum phases from competing interactions include the investigation of higher dimensional lattices, different geometries and out-of-equilibrium dynamics.
+The ground state phase diagram of this model in 1D is characteristically distinct from conventional models in two key aspects: larger tunability for the LL phase in the uniform case and the existence of a novel BODW phase in the dimerized case.
+Future works will include the investigation of higher dimensional lattices, different geometries and out-of-equilibrium dynamics with the recently developed multilayer multiconfigurational approach for spin systems \cite{Fabian}.

 \onecolumngrid

 \thesection{\arabic{section}} \thesubsection{\arabic{subsection}} {S\arabic{table}} {S\arabic{equation}} {S\arabic{figure}}